Comic book convention: Con suite

-At North American conventions, a hospitality suite is often provided as a room reserved for light refreshments, a quiet conversation, and a place to briefly rest.
+At North American conventions, a hospitality suite is often provided as a room reserved for minor refreshments, quiet conversation, and a place to rest briefly.
 The refreshments typically include coffee, tea, juice or soda, and light meals appropriate for the time of day.
 Depending on local liquor distribution and liability laws, the suite may serve alcohol.
 At conventions in the rest of the world, the hotel or convention center bar typically offers the same social function.
 At conventions in the United Kingdom, the provision of cask ale is generally considered essential.

 Cosplay

 Traditionally, conventions held a costume contest called a masquerade, where persons go on stage and compete for nominal prizes based on their skill in assembling and presenting genre-inspired outfits.
 This, however, would be more accurately labelled a "talent show" rather than the "fancy dress ball" that the term suggests (although British fandom sometimes uses the term "fancy dress").

-From press coverage of comic book and anime conventions has arisen the widespread tendency of fans in general attendance at the con to dress up as their favorite characters in elaborate costumes (known as cosplay) that are time-consuming and/or expensive to assemble.
+From press coverage of comic book and anime conventions has arisen the widespread tendency of fans in general attendance at the con to dress as their favorite characters in elaborate costumes (known as cosplay) that are time-consuming and/or expensive to assemble.

 Weapons policies

 At some conventions, attendees carry costume props that appear to be weapons.
 To forestall concerns about misuse of real weapons at such events, the security team "peace-bonds" anything that might look like a weapon.
 (Peace-bonding is a conspicuous lock, tie, or mark which makes or identifies something unusable, such as a weapon, and shows that the owner's intentions are purely peaceful.)

 The event's "weapons policy" may offer objective criteria to determine what looks like a weapon.
 For example, a weapons policy may require a peace-bond for anything that a reasonable person might recognize as a weapon from a short distance in dim light.
 Real weapons, if allowed, are disabled, secured, and marked.
 For example, bright orange zip ties may be used to hold a sword in a scabbard or to hold a pistol in a holster.
 Simulated or costume props may require conspicuous marks, such as bright ribbons or zip ties, to show that security has deemed them safe to be carried.
 Simulated weapons or props which can be used as a weapon may be disabled or secured in the way as real weapons.
 Peace-bonding helps security control the use or abuse of real weapons at a convention or other event: anything that looks like a weapon but which is not peace-bonded is immediately deemed to be suspicious.